How to Buy New Crypto Before Listing:

 Crypto Airdrops

 Projects sometimes distribute free tokens through airdrops to build a community and raise awareness.
-These are often given to users for completing simple tasks or for holding another specific cryptocurrency.
+These are often given to users for completing simple tasks or holding another specific cryptocurrency.

 Decentralized Exchanges (DEXs)